silx-kit/silx-training/software_engineering/2_Distribution/index.rst

 Advantages of wheels:

 #.
-Faster installation for pure python and native C extension packages.
+Avoids arbitrary code execution for installation (no *setup.py* executed).
 #.
-Avoids arbitrary code execution for installation.
-(Avoids setup.py)
+Does not require a compiler on the client side for binary extensions.
 #.
-Installation of a C extension does not require a compiler on Windows or MacOS.
+Faster installation, especially for binary extensions.
 #.
-Allows better caching for testing and continuous integration.
+Allows better and faster testing and continuous integration.
 #.
-Creates .pyc files as part of installation to ensure they match the Python interpreter used.
+Creates *.pyc* files at installation, matching the Python interpreter used.
 #.
 More consistent installs across platforms and machines.

-They provide binary packages and a decent installer (pip) for Windows and MacOS.
+Wheels provide binary packages and a decent installer (pip) for Windows and MacOS.
+Under Linux, the reference platform (*manylinux1* aka *centos5*) is very old and binary wheels are much slower than native builds (~20%).

 ---------------